byronwatt/byronwatt.github.io/_posts/2023-12-6-annas_hermit_cookies.md

     2 tablespoons of golden rum
     2 cups total of nuts/fruit e.g.:
         ⅔ cup chopped walnuts
-        1 cup of raisins/crasins/dates/sour cherries
+        1 cup of raisins/dates/sour cherries
         ¼ cup chopped dried apricots
 </pre>

 ## Reality
-More nutmeg, cloves, allspice, last time I used ⅓ c of molasses, but I’ll try ½ c this time (more sugar might make them even moister?).
+More nutmeg, cloves, allspice, last time I used ⅓ cup of molasses, but I’ll try ½ cup this time (more sugar might make them even moister?).

 2 tablespoons of appleton rum,... sometimes a weeee bit more.

 Haven’t measured the fruit and nuts - I’m probably putting in more than I’m supposed to, and using craisins instead of raisins

-Been using unsalted butter - grass fed butter Anna’s hair dresser Tracy said it’s sooooo much better - and I was on keto at the time filling my face with butter.
+Been using unsalted butter - grass fed butter since Anna’s hair dresser Tracy said it’s sooooo much better - and I was on keto at the time filling my face with butter.
+She's not wrong.

 ## Instructions